Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

 With creative ways of making his victims play by his rules and giving them the illusion of choosing their own fate, he makes sure there are more bodies than survivors.
 As the story progresses, we notice that every one of his victim’s has done something deserving of retribution and leaves us wondering if the punishments fit the crimes.

 It looks like this franchise still has several movies to add, providing us with more information behind the motivation of Jigsaw’s killings.
 Though Saw might not exactly fit into the category of movies like Us, it's conniving, staying one step ahead of the audience and victims all the time.

 It seems like a normal horror flick as five friends go to a cabin for an adventure and we expect them to eventually encounter an impending doom in some form.
 And that is exactly what happens, but not before we are introduced to another group of scientists who seem to not only watch the five friends but control their environment adding horror effects.

 We can guess right away that both these events are somehow connected as we start coming up with theories to best explain the occurrences on screen.
 It looks like the lead characters are being manipulated to undergo these simulated horrors but the reason behind it seems a lot more sinister.

 I will not spoil anything else for you as it will ruin all the fun.
-Watch this horror flick to experience the ordeal first-hand.
+Watch Cabin in The Woods to experience the ordeal first-hand.

 7. Don’t Breathe